Published April 2020

 This Montana cabin in the popular town of Big Sky is far from the bustle of the city, but close to a scenic drive through Yellowstone National Park.
 While you might not want to bring the whole family, Lake Cabin 10 sleeps eight people and has lounging space to boot.
 Muted tones and slate gray walls provide a soothing landscape throughout the space, which also features a private hot tub and isolated lake views from the balcony and back patio.
 Step out onto the private dock for a private yoga or meditation session and let it all melt away.

 Oversized windows and high ceilings will give you extra room to stretch in this open, airy home.
-Calming tones of seafoam green, white, and gray run throughout the interior, complemented by natural wood ceilings.
+Fun pops of color run throughout the interior, complemented by natural wood ceilings.
 Kick back with a book on the wraparound outdoor patio, which also features lounge chairs for catching some rays.
 While you shouldn’t need too much privacy from neighbors, tall trees do their part in blocking distractions.

 This single-level home borrows from the original barns of the Sea Ranch homestead, and was updated using redwood, steel, and concrete fiberglass composite panels to blend the indoors with the outdoors.
 A walk through the home will provide nearly 360-degree views of the peaceful nature outdoors, and often offers a glimpse of surrounding wildlife.
 Inside, the traditional distractions of, say, a flatscreen television are disguised with art when not in use.
 A modern hot tub and Adirondack chairs surrounding the firepit are perfect for looking up at the stars.